Spinal Cord Surgery in Thailand Your guide to cost, top specialists & hospitals

 Through a small anterior neck incision, the surgeon removes the damaged disc and bone spurs compressing the cord under microscopic guidance.
 A bone-graft cage restores disc height and a titanium plate secures the level while fusion heals.
 Front approach avoids manipulating the spinal cord.

-• Avoids spinal cord manipulation — approaches from a safer direction
+- Avoids spinal cord manipulation by approaching from a safer direction

 Intramedullary Tumour Resection